Fear of speaking in public

 Get really good at giving people excellent eye contact – as much as 3-4 seconds at a time.
 And ensue that as many as possible get this ‘reward’. it will make them feel acknowledged by you and they will generally affirm this by smiles or nods.
 It also helps your own confidence because you begin to recognise that it is not a THEM (that might unite against you) but a collection of different individuals.

-The actor Ralph Richardson said that it was the pauses that made a speech.
-Use pauses to keep yourself from gabbling, to take time to breathe, to have a sip of water, to build an atmosphere where you are perceived as calm and authoritative.
+The actor Ralph Richardson said that it was pauses that made a speech.
+Use the pause to keep yourself from gabbling, to take time to breathe, to have a sip of water, to build an atmosphere where you are perceived as calm and authoritative – and to allow your audience to absorb what you have just said.

 Develop your ability to manage your own breathing.
 This is a critically important skill.
 Use Buteyko Breathing as a start.